-MAMU ENSEMBLE TOGETHER was curated in Quebec in the Indigenous community of Uashat / Mani-utenam near Sept-Îles and in the Mauricie region, with music as a tool for dialogue.
+MAMU ENSEMBLE TOGETHER was curated in Quebec in the community of Mani-utenam, on the North Shore of Quebec, and in the Mauricie region, with music as a tool for dialogue.

 It is thanks to funding from the Government of Canada and in partnership with Innu Takuaikan Uashat Mak Mani-Utenam, Pasa Musik and more than 15 other partners across the province, that we were able to put together sixteen days of activities and workshops divided between Mani-utenam and the Mauricie region.

 The musicians taking part in this project, which aims to engage and build bridges between communities to promote multiculturalism and the fight against racism, are:

 - Shauit, songwriter from Mani-utenam